ubccr/ccrdocs/pages/howto/empireai.md

 All requests for help should be emailed to `help` `@` `empire-ai.org`.
 CCR staff help with supporting researchers and their group members with non-system related questions.
 If you are having a system issue, we will help facilitate a resolution but do not have elevated privileges on the Empire AI cluster.

+##  Allocation Proposals

+Access to Empire AI resources is done via allocations and are organized under collaborating institutions.
+UB's allocations fall under the SUNY umbrella.
+Requests for proposals for access to Empire AI resources are currently CLOSED for 2025.
+We anticipate another round of allocation RFPs to be initiated in early 2026.
+This will be communicated to UB PIs from the VPR's office.

 ## Project Onboarding

-Decisions on which projects get selected from UB for access to Empire AI is done by the VPR's office.
-Once a project has been selected for onboaring, the UB PI will be notified by the EAI director and will be asked to complete a form.
+**Decisions on which projects get selected from UB for access to Empire AI is done by the VPR's office.**  Once a project has been selected for onboaring, the UB PI will be notified by the EAI director and will be asked to complete a form.
 Once that's submitted, the PI's information is forwarded to the Alpha system administrators for account creation.
 You will hear directly from one of them when your account is ready and they'll provide additional account setup instructions.

 ## Accounts for Research Group Members